Executive & Administration

 I am married and have four adult kids.
 Living in a household with three family members who all have a disability means that I live and breathe disability every moment of the day.
 It is remarkable that the industry that I was so passionate about joining when I first graduated is now such an all-encompassing part of my life.
 I truly believe that we need to do everything possible to ensure that people with disabilities have a happy and fulfilling life and that is what drives me every day.

-I have been fortunate enough to spend the greater part of my adult life living all over the world, returning to my home state of WA five years ago.
+I have been fortunate enough to spend the greater part of my adult life living all over the world, returning to my home state of WA seven years ago.
 I am happily married and am a very proud Mum to four amazing children.
 I love living in Busselton and feel very lucky that I now get to call this place my home.

 I joined Geographe Education Support Centre in 2021 from Busselton Senior High School, so my knowledge of this amazing school was not unknown.
 I have a business, marketing and public relations background and am currently studying my masters in business leadership.
 It is my privilege to work at this school and look forward to seeing what we can achieve as a team, connecting with our community and drawing on the knowledge of those around us to drive positive change in an ever changing educational setting.